Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 The test is often done in the hospital on an outpatient basis.
 Or it's done at an outpatient clinic.
 Outpatient means you go home the same day.
 The procedure usually takes about 30 minutes.
 During that time:

-You may have gas after the test.
-It can help to get rid of the gas to prevent bloating or discomfort.
-Your healthcare provider may talk with you about the results right away.
+You may pass gas after the test.
+This can help you get rid of gas and prevent bloating or discomfort.
+Your doctor may talk with you right away about the test results.
 Or you may need to schedule a follow-up visit to talk about the results.

 You will need to have someone drive you home after the procedure.

-Restart your exercise program with walking when your provider says it's OK.
-Then slowly start to walk more if you are able to.
+When your doctor says it's okay, restart your exercise program with walking.
+Then slowly start to walk and exercise more if you are able to.

 Drink plenty of water after your procedure.
 But stay away from any alcohol for 8 to 24 hours.